Posted by Brian D. Smith on Mar 13th 2018

 Tight cornrows or braids can trigger a migraine

 Another detrimental effect of having your hair braided too tight is that it can trigger migraines.
 In their feature on this all-too-common illness, Patient.info explains that migraine triggers can range from the dietary to the environmental.
 These include exposure to bright lights and loud noise, having irregular meals, stress, and yes – excessively tight braids.
 What's worse, these triggers can also compound and make migraines even more insufferable, with headaches lasting for days at a time.
+Some great news is migraines can be treated with new migraine treatments coming along all the time.

 Braid bumps or infected follicles can occur